pangweiwei/slua/README.md

 Slua/LuaObject contain pre-generated file for exported interface.

-Precompiled slua library in Plugins only included x86 platform, you should compile other platform by youself, see build.txt for help.
+Precompiled slua library in Plugins only included x86 platform using lua5.3, you should compile other platform/lua5.1/luajit by yourself, see build.txt for help.

 ###export custom class